-- (1) Such buildings comply with the height and setback limitations of the zoning code. - (2) The total sum of the gross floor area of all accessory buildings on any assessment tax parcel shall not exceed the smaller of either ten (10%) percent of the land area of the assessment tax parcel, or the gross area of the first story or ground floor of the principal building or use to which the accessory building relates. - (3) No portion of any accessory building shall be within three (3') feet (.915 meters) of a side or of a rear property line. - (4) Where a rear yard abuts a street (such lot being commonly known as a thru lot), accessory buildings shall not occupy any of the minimum required rear yard space.
+- (1) Such buildings shall not exceed fifteen (15) feet in height.
+(Amended Ordinance 1774 8/24/23) - (2) The total sum of the gross floor area of all accessory buildings on any assessment tax parcel shall not exceed the smaller of either ten (10%) percent of the land area of the assessment tax parcel, or the gross area of the first story or ground floor of the principal building or use to which the accessory building relates. - (3) No portion of any accessory building shall be within three (3') feet (.915 meters) of a side or of a rear property line. - (4) Where a rear yard abuts a street (such lot being commonly known as a thru lot), accessory buildings shall not occupy any of the minimum required rear yard space.